fullscreen

 attendance and participation

-Attendance and participation will be recorded through interactive sessions and using Piazza and Plickers cards.
+Attendance and participation will be recorded through interactive sessions and using Slack and Plickers cards.

-Piazza is an online forum for updates, questions, and answers.
+Slack is an online collaboration environment that we will use for updates, questions, and answers.

 You get participation points for asking and answering questions.

-Important: If you are posting source code, you must mark your question as private!
+If you are posting source code, you must mark your question as Direct Message (DM)!

 attendance and participation

-Attendance and participation will be recorded through interactive sessions and using Piazza and Plickers cards.
+Attendance and participation will be recorded through interactive sessions and using Slack and Plickers cards.

 Plickers is a quiz / survey tool that uses cards (paper clickers)